What is a Statement of Purpose for Grad School?

 The Final Step: Editing Your SOP Letter

-Even better, let a professional personal statement editing or statement of purpose editing service like Wordvice revise and proofread your essay so that it lives up to its full potential and helps ensure that you will be admitted to the graduate or doctoral program of your choice.
+Even better, let a professional proofreading service like Wordvice (including personal statement editing and statement of purpose editing services) revise and proofread your essay so that it lives up to its full potential and helps ensure that you will be admitted to the graduate or doctoral program of your choice.
 Our Essay Editing Services also include recommendation letter editing and cv editing, covering all kinds of application documents for college, university, MBA programs, and other advanced degrees and programs.